Kauswagan: Language

 The lingua franca/common language of this town is Bisaya, specifically the Cebuano language, while Tagalog is used in rare occasions.
 Cebuano and Maranao commonly used in households.

 Economy

-Kauswagan is known as the coconut industry of the interior areas.
+Kauswagan is known as the coconut industry center of the interior Lanao del Norte.
 It also produce fishing, rice, corn and other vegetables.

+In 2019, the Kauswagan Power Plant, a 552-megawatt coal-fired power plant, opened.
+It was built in 5 years.
+The power plant is owned by GNPower Kauswagan, a joint venture between Ayala Corporation and Power Partners Ltd. The plant provides power to Lanao del Norte.